jbowles/te_rex/README.md

 [![te_rex API Documentation](https://www.omniref.com/ruby/gems/te_rex.png)](https://www.omniref.com/ruby/gems/te_rex)

 A lot of power with a little reach.

 A little reach with a big bite.

+**If for some reason you have been using this, teh change from version `0.5` to `0.8` broke the initiallization of the classifier.
+See the git tags, tests, and examples.**

 The Bayes classifier is written to solve some small domain specific problems.
 This means it is not a classififer to be used for general problems where domain context is either unknown, general, or requires large data sets.
 In other words, you shouldn't use this gem.